tembo-io/website/src/content/docs/getting-started/quickstarts/libpq.md

 ## Debian based Linux system

+These instructions work for Linux systems that work with the Debian packaging system, for example Ubuntu, Mint, Raspian, and more.

 The below snippet shows how to add the official Postgres repository, then install the Postgres client from that apt repository.

 ```bash